beibuwandeluori/DeeperForensicsChallengeSolution/README.md

 docker push 212923332099.dkr.ecr.us-west-2.amazonaws.com/deeperforensics-challenge-<your_aws_id>:latest
 ```

 After you push to the repo, the evaluation will automatically start and you will receive an email notifying you that the evaluation starts.
-In **2.5 hours** you should receive a email with the evaluation result.
+In **2.5 hours** you should receive another email with the evaluation result.
 If there is something wrong like timeout or error, you will also receive a reminder email.
 Please look in the spam if you don't receive any email!

 Finally, you can submit the evaluation result to the [challenge website](https://competitions.codalab.org/competitions/25228).